How Spine PT was created

-I decided to go into physical therapy school to better understand and treat my own back.
-I had injured my back in 1987 when I was a diver for my high school swim and dive team.
-During one of my dives, I landed on the diving board.
+In 1987 I injured by back as a diver on my high school swim and dive team.
+During a practice, I got lost in one of my dives and landed on the diving board.
 My entire upper body landed on the board, while my buttocks and legs were off the board, causing me to hyperextend my back.
 I instantly felt an explosion of pain and thought I had broken my back.

 My First Patient